 What is HSM as a service or Cloud HSM?

-nShield as a Service uses dedicated FIPS 140-2 Level 3 certified nShield Connect HSMs.
+nShield as a Service uses dedicated FIPS 140-2 Level 3 certified nShield HSMs.
 The offering delivers the same features and functionality as on-premise nShield HSMs, combined with the benefits of a cloud service deployment.
 This allows customers to fulfill their cloud first objectives or deploy a mix of on-premise and as-a-Service HSMs, with maintenance of the as-a-Service appliances performed by the experts at Entrust.

 Why should I use an HSM?

 Cryptographic operations like encryption and digital signing are worthless if the private keys they use are not well protected.
 Attackers today have grown much more sophisticated in their ability to locate private keys that are stored or are in use.
 HSMs are the gold standard for protection of private keys and associated cryptographic operations, and enforce the policy defined by the using organization for users and applications that can access those keys.
 HSMs can be used with many different types of applications that perform encryption or digital signing.
 The top 10 use cases for HSMs, from the 2021 Ponemon Global Encryption Trends Study (May 2021), are shown in the figure below.